lumeland/lume.land/docs/core/server.md

 Cache busting is a way to tell the browser that some static files like CSS styles or JavaScript code have changed, in order to use the new version instead of the locally cached version.
-It consist of including the number version in the file path, for example `/styles.css` becomes to `/v234/styles.css`.
+It consists of including the number version in the file path.
+For example `/styles.css` becomes `/v234/styles.css`.
 [More info](https://www.keycdn.com/support/what-is-cache-busting).

 This middleware implements cache busting, so all requests with paths starting